Penalties, Notices and Reports

 1. Introduction

-1.4 The National Rail Conditions of Travel set out the legal contract you have with us when you purchase a ticket and travel with Northern.
+1.2 The National Rail Conditions of Travel set out the legal contract you have with us please remove this gap when you purchase a ticket and travel with Northern.
 You can view the Conditions of Travel here.
 You can also download them from nationalrail.co.uk.

-2.1a These cases are heard in the Magistrates Court.
-Appeals in respect of sentence and/or conviction are heard before the Crown Court.
+2.1 These cases are heard in the Magistrates Court.

 3. Category of Offences